D.C. drops outdoor mask mandate at schools; indoor requirement remains

 Last week, a Maryland legislative committee approved a state education board decision to give local school districts the authority to decide whether masks should be optional inside schools.
 Howard, Frederick and Anne Arundel school districts were among the first counties to lift their mandates.
 Others are likely to follow suit.

 In Virginia, following fierce and politically charged battles over masks in schools, Gov. Glenn Youngkin (R) signed a bill last month making masks optional in school buildings by March 1.
-Fairfax County – the state’s largest school system, which had pushed back against the governor’s previous attempts to make face coverings optional in schools – said it would comply with the latest law.
+Fairfax County — the state’s largest school system, which had pushed back against the governor’s previous attempts to make face coverings optional in schools — said it would comply with the latest law.
+Still, students at Alexandria City High School were planning a lunchtime walkout Wednesday in opposition to lifting the mask mandate.

+Nationwide, about 71 percent of all students can go to school without masks under new guidance from the Centers for Disease Control and Prevention that loosens mask recommendations, based on health metrics at the end of last week, according to preliminary data from the American Enterprise Institute’s Return to Learn Tracker.
+That figure includes districts that currently require masks as well as those that do not.

 Lifting the indoor mask mandate in schools may be a hard sell in the District right now.
-The city has not received widespread parent complaints about the indoor mask mandate, and most children in the city are still unvaccinated.
-Just 25 percent of D.C. children between the ages of 5-11 are fully vaccinated, according to city data.
+The city has not received widespread parent complaints about the indoor mandate, and most children in the city are still unvaccinated.
+Just 25 percent of D.C. children between the ages of 5 and 11 are fully vaccinated, according to city data.
 There are wide disparities in vaccination rates between wards, so in many schools the youth vaccination rate is likely far lower than that.

 Chancellor Lewis D. Ferebee said the school system would also loosen rules around school events.
 Currently, every student is allowed just two visitors at sporting events, theater plays and other activities.
 The city has dropped restrictions on how many spectators can attend these school-hosted events.